GATECH-EIC/TinyML2023EIC-Gatech-Open/doc/deployment.md

 ​
 **All settings are ready in the project file.
 If the project file can be opened normally, it does not need to be modified.**
 ​
-Please open the *Deployment/MDK-ARM/deploy2.uvprojx* in Keil6.
+Please open the *Deployment/MDK-ARM/deploy2.uvprojx* in Keil.
 While ensuring proper hardware connectivity, build and download the project.
 ​
 ​
 ​